michaelgobz/outlook-mail-merge/blob/TermsOfUse/Readme.md

 ## Last updated: June 2024

-Thank you for choosing our Outlook Mail Merge Add-in ("the Add-in").
+Thank you for choosing our Outlook Mail Merger Add-in ("the Add-in").
 By installing or using the Add-in, you agree to the following terms and conditions.
 Please read them carefully.

 ## 1. License Grant